Images

 Security recommendation

 DE/WM Secures privileged Wayland protocols?
-Sandboxes thumbnailers?
+Thumbnailer sandboxing?
 Stability Recommendation

-KDE Plasma No No Stable Not recommended until Plasma secures privileged Wayland protocols
+KDE Plasma No None Stable Not recommended until Plasma secures privileged Wayland protocols (ETA: Plasma 6.4)

 Desktop